It’s North America’s number one ski resort, but there are many more things to do in Whistler besides hitting the slopes.

 Related: Best Whistler Seaplane Tours

-If jumping off of a dock doesn’t quite give you the rush you’re looking for, then why not try jumping off a bridge?
-Since 2002 Whistler Bungee has been providing adrenaline junkies the opportunity to do just that.
+If jumping off a dock doesn’t quite give you the rush you’re looking for, why not try jumping off a bridge?
+Since 2002 Whistler Bungee has been providing adrenaline junkies with the opportunity to do just that.

 Feel the ultimate rush at BC’s highest year-round jumping platform, located 50 meters (160 feet) above the glacial waters of the Cheakamus River.

 Voted by locals as the most extreme activity in town, the stunning location is surrounded by ancient old-growth rainforest, rugged basalt column cliffs and breathtaking mountain vistas.

 There is simply no better location to take the plunge.

 Visit the Historic Britannia Mine Museum